coffeecore/Sonic-Pi-Music-sequencer/README.md

 Just type `run_file "/absolute/path/to/seq.rb"` in Sonic Pi editor

 To run Python script, install [python-osc](https://pypi.org/project/python-osc/ "python-osc · PyPI").
-Script __doesn't works__ at this moment.

 :heavy_exclamation_mark: To limit if statment in Sonic Pi, you must control variables on your OSC app.